Join the practice

 **Until you have submitted your ID you will not be registered at the practice.

-Please note we will generally process your registration within 5 working days.
+Please note your registration will be processed within 15 working days.
 If you become unwell whilst awaiting registration you may visit the nearest walk-in centre.

 Soho NHS Walk-in Centre Opening Times: